Back to Big Bear & What's Open

 - Launch Ramps - Please visit the Big Bear Municipal Water District website for further details on hours, lake use permits, decontamination, and inspections or call (909)866-5796.

 - Marinas - You'll be asked to abide by marina protocols for safe boat rentals.
 Please contact the marina of your choice directly to get info.
 Some Lake Tours are available at this time.

 - Boat/Kayak/SUP Rentals - Available.
 Contact Marinas directly for rental info.

 - Water Sports - Wakeboarding, waterskiing, kayaking, and paddle boarding are permitted.
 Visit our Wakeboarding & Waterskiing page for info on marinas offering lessons or drivers for hire.

 National Forest Activities:

 - Hiking - All National Forest Trails are open to the public.
-See our Top Trails page to plan your outing.
+See our Hiking page to plan your outing.
 Please be respectful of surrounding flora by staying on designated trails.
 Use a face covering if you're passing others on the trails.
 Please do not litter and be sure that no food cartons, wrappers, etc. are left behind.

 - Camping - Many developed campsites are now open.
 See INFO HERE.
 Undeveloped camping - including Yellow Post sites - are open.
 You must carry a Campfire Permit and abide by any road closures.
 Find statuses on San Bernardino campsites and statuses on forest road closures.